FACTORS INFLUENCING STRATEGIC USE OF WEBBASED PLATFORM AND ITS IMPACT ON EDUCATION AT UNIVERSITY

 Web-based platform, course management system MOODLE, empirical study, study course e-materials, composite coefficient, completeness levelAbstract

 Introducing web-based platforms in education process opens new era of technology for learning including huge challenges in education.
 Web-based learning could be considered as essential component fostering online learning and teaching.
 Various factors influencing the teachers while applying study materials in e-learning platform are investigated in the given research study.
 The author offers an indicative pattern of a standard content of eteaching materials, and investigates to what extent teaching materials available in MOODLE correspond to this standard pattern for ensuring comprehensive web-based e-learning and supporting effective collaboration system for the students and educator.
-For assessment the completeness level of e-materials available the composite coefficient is recommended as useful tool for educators who are interested in developing e-learning and e-teaching.Downloads
+For assessment the completeness level of e-materials available the composite coefficient is recommended as useful tool for educators who are interested in developing e-learning and e-teaching.References

 Alexander, B. (2006).
 Web2.0A new wave of innovation for teaching and learning.
 Educause Review, 41(2), 1–7.
 Retrieved from https://net.educause.edu/ir/library/pdf/erm0621.pdf